 Neil is regarded as a ‘Recommended Lawyer’ in The Legal 500 UK 2022 for international arbitration and banking litigation, and is described as “a strong lawyer who stands out for the quality and thoroughness of his analysis” and noted for managing “major cross-border disputes“.
 The Legal 500 UK 2021 recognised him as “an outstandingly clever counsel who will go very far”.
 Neil is also described as being “an exceptionally talented lawyer, a strategic thinker and a pleasure to work with.
 The depth and breadth of his experience in international commercial arbitrations is a huge asset to the firm”.
 He is also ranked in the Who’s Who Legal Arbitration Guide as a ‘future leader’.

-Ranked in Who’s Who Legal Arbitration – Future Leaders, Flore is described as “the most dynamic young arbitration practitioner in Paris“, “a very dynamic and multi-skilled lawyer” and praised for her “excellent communication skills and perfect knowledge of arbitration“.
+Ranked in the Who’s Who Legal Arbitration Guide, Flore is described as “the most dynamic young arbitration practitioner in Paris“, “a very dynamic and multi-skilled lawyer” and praised for her “excellent communication skills and perfect knowledge of arbitration“.
 The Legal 500 EMEA 2021 Guide ranks Flore as a ‘Recommended Lawyer’ for dispute resolution and has been recognised as a ‘Rising Star’ lawyer for International Arbitration.
 Flore has been praised for her “extensive expertise in international arbitration” and described as “extremely capable”.

 Highly ranked in the Chambers UK Guide for his commercial litigation expertise, Tom Snelling is described in the 2020 Guide as “extraordinarily good” and an “utter pleasure to work with and enormously talented, with a sixth sense for where a case is going and very sound judgement”.
 The Guides have also noted that Tom is “amazingly dedicated with strong credentials in international litigation” and that he is both “practical and commercial”.
-Tom is recognised as a ‘Recommended Lawyer’ in The Legal 500 UK 2021 for his Banking Litigation: Investment and Retail and Commercial Litigation expertise.
+Tom is recognised as a ‘Recommended Lawyer’ in The Legal 500 UK 2022 for Banking Litigation: Investment and Retail and Commercial Litigation.

 International Arbitration Experience